microsoftgraph/microsoft-graph-docs/concepts/json-batching.md

-# Combine multiple requests in one HTTP call using JSON batching
+---title: "Combine multiple requests in one HTTP call using JSON batching"description: "JSON batching allows you to optimize your application by combining multiple requests into a single JSON object.
+For example, a client might want to compose a view of unrelated data such as:"---# Combine multiple requests in one HTTP call using JSON batching

 JSON batching allows you to optimize your application by combining multiple requests into a single JSON object.
 For example, a client might want to compose a view of unrelated data such as: